karbalayghareh/GraphReg/README.md

 The outputs of HiCDCPlus is given to [hic_to_graph.py](https://github.com/karbalayghareh/GraphReg/blob/master/utils/hic_to_graph.py) to generate the adjacency matrices for each chromosome, which are saved as sparce matrices.

 ### TSS bins and positions
 We need to have a `BED` file for TSS annotations.
 This file could be extracted from any gene annotation `GTF` files for any genome build.
 We have used GENCODE annotations which can be found [here](https://www.gencodegenes.org/).
+The TSS annotation `BED` file is given to [find_tss.py] to compute the number of TSS's in each 5Kb bin.